 The surge degree of freedom is not considered in this model.
 In fact, the surge speed of the FOWT can be neglected with respect to the speed at nacelle generated by the pitch motion of the platform.
-This is already mentioned in (Sarkar et al., 2020b), where the authors remarked that the dynamics of the surge motion are much slower than those of the pitch.
-Hence, the surge can be considered as a static offset in the position of the wind turbine without any effects on the controller.
+This has already been mentioned in Sarkar et al. (2020b), where the authors remarked that the dynamics of the surge motion are much slower than those of the pitch.
+Hence, the surge can be considered to be a static offset in the position of the wind turbine without any effects on the controller.

-Two control parameters, B (blade pitch) and τ_g (generator torque), and two external disturbances, V (wind speed) and W (wave elevation) are considered.
-For all the values that form a given operating point (namely $\Omega, \Phi, B, T_g, V, W$), the notation $X = \bar{x} + x$ is adopted, with x being the small perturbation of a steady-state operating point \bar{x} .
+Two control parameters, B (blade pitch) and τ_g (generator torque), and two external disturbances, V (wind speed) and W (wave elevation), are considered.
+For all the values that form a given operating point (namely Ω , Φ , B, T_g, V, W), the notation $X = \overline{x} + x$ is adopted, with x being the small perturbation of a steady-state operating point \overline{x} .

-The model is, then, based on the two fundamental equations:
+The model is, then, based on two fundamental equations: